mlangc/ipsquare-commons/core/src/site/markdown/manual.md

         <entry key="defaultThreshold">2</entry>
     </properties>

-Consult the [Javadocs][] for details.

 #### Class and Resource Loading
 * [ClassLoaders][] is a global registry for class loaders that is used by all IP SQUARE commons components (this is especially true for [LocalResources][] and [Classes][]).
 * [LocalResources][] is an utility class for loading local resources from the classpath.
-You should use it whenever you want to load some data from the classpath,
-* like default configurations, images packaged into a JAR file, or test data needed for unit tests.
+You should use it whenever you want to load some data from the classpath, like default configurations, images packaged into a JAR file, or test data needed for unit tests.
 * [Classes][] is an utility class for class loading.

 #### UnitOfWork